Digital Thermometer using Arduino and LM35 Temperature Sensor

 LM35 Temperature Sensor

-LM35 is a 3 pin temperature sensor which gives 1 degree Celsius on every 10mVolt change.
-This sensor can sense up to 150 degree Celsius temperature.
-1 number pin of lm35 sensor is Vcc, second is output and third one is Ground.
-LM35 is the most simplest temperature sensor and can be interfaced easily with any microcontroller.
-You can check various Temperature Measurement using LM35 based projects here.
+LM35 is a 3-pin temperature sensor which gives 1 degree Celsius for every 10mVolt change.
+This sensor can sense up to 150 degrees Celsius.
+The 1-number pin of lm35 sensor is Vcc, the second is the output, and the third is Ground.
+LM35 is the simplest temperature sensor and can be interfaced easily with any microcontroller.
+You can check various Temperature Measurement using LM35-based projects here.

 LM35 Temperature Sensor Pins